-Here is a question from a QuiltSandwich quilter who puzzled over the cutting diagram:
+Here is a question from a QuiltSandwich quilter about the cutting diagram:

 When defining a 6" square block with allowance of ½" on cut edge and 1" at selvage edge, the calculator states the need for ¼ yard.
 This seems to be more than I actually need.
 The cutting diagram shows the allowances in yellow, pieces cut on fold in pink.
 What is the gray area in reference to?